 Its later years were, unfortunately, less glamourous.
 After its original owner died, Oheka Castle was used as a retirement home and then a military academy until it was eventually abandoned.

-Thankfully, the historic property was bought by a local developer who invested millions of dollars to return it to its once-lavish conditions and convert it into a hotel.
-Now, Oheka Castle is one of the most famous estates in all of Long Island.
+Eventually, the historic property was bought by a local developer who invested millions of dollars to return it to its once-lavish state and convert it into a hotel.
+Now, Oheka Castle is once again among the most famous estates in all of Long Island.

-It's especially popular as a stateside wedding space and a filming location for a number of movies and TV shows including the hit HBO series Succession.
+It's especially popular as a wedding venue and a filming location for a number of movies and TV shows including the hit HBO series Succession.
 Dive into this mega-mansion's history and find out what makes it so special.

 Otto Hermann Kahn was a German Jewish immigrant who made his name as a financier and businessman after coming to the U.S. in 1893.
 He was most famous for reorganizing the Union Pacific Railroad alongside railroad tycoon E. H. Harriman.

 In 1914, he purchased 443 acres of land in Cold Spring Harbor, which is the highest point in Long Island, for a cool $1 million.
-Then, to build his dream home, Kahn would spend a total of $11 million — roughly $158 million in today's currency.
+Then, to build his dream home, Kahn would spend a total of $11 million — roughly $158 million today.

 The construction of Oheka Castle began in 1917 and was completed two years later.
-It was the largest private residence in the U.S., second only to the Biltmore Estate in North Carolina.
+It was the largest private residence in the United States, second only to the Biltmore Estate in North Carolina.

 Kahn's dream house was a 109,000-square-foot French-style mansion with a grand staircase in the entryway foyer modeled after the Chateau de Fontainebleau in France.
 It became known as Oheka Castle, an acronym taken from his full name.